-This health impact review found the following evidence regarding the provisions in HB 1674:
+This Health Impact Review found the following evidence regarding the provisions in HB 1743:

-- Strong evidence that placing youthful offenders convicted as adults in DSHS custody and providing access to adolescent specific services would likely improve health outcomes for these youth. - Strong evidence that placing youthful offenders convicted as adults in DSHS custody and providing access to adolescent specific services would likely reduce recidivism among these youth. - Very strong evidence that reducing recidivism for youth convicted as adults would likely improve health outcomes these youth. - Very strong evidence that improving health outcomes for youth convicted as adults would likely decrease health disparities.
+- Strong evidence that increasing the age that juvenile offenders who are convicted as adults can remain in a facility operated by the DSHS from 21 to 25 would likely decrease recidivism. - Strong evidence that increasing the age that juvenile offenders who are convicted as adults can remain in a facility operated by the DSHS from 21 to 25 would likely improve health outcomes. - Very strong evidence that reducing recidivism for youth convicted as adults would likely improve health outcomes these youth. - Very strong evidence that improving health outcomes for youth convicted as adults would likely decrease health disparities.

-Health Impact Review of HB 1674
+Health Impact Review of HB 1743